- How To Sell Your House in Phoenix

 It is always best for sellers to leave a home for a buyer’s appointment.
 While you may think you can help by pointing out features about the house, this isn’t helpful.
 You Real Estate agent will likely highlight key features of the property.
 Often a brochure is in the house outlining upgrades the buyer needs to be aware of.
-It is already a bit uncomfortable for buyers to walk through other people’s home, looking in closets and cabinets.
+It is already a bit uncomfortable for buyers to walk through other people’s homes, looking in closets and cabinets.
 Typically buyers will spend less time looking at a house with the owners home than if they were absent from the property.
-With the sellers home, buyers aren’t free to discuss changes they may want to do to the property.
+With sellers home, buyers are not free to discuss changes they may want to do to the property.
 Buyers do not want to hurt a seller’s feelings by discussing different paint colors, changes for bathrooms or floors.
-Some sellers don’t appreciate buyer’s discussing the changes to their home.
+Some sellers don’t appreciate the buyers discussing the changes to their home.

 Buyers need to picture themselves living in the house.
 If the seller is hanging around, it won’t feel like their home.
 Often buyers will sit down and discuss making an offer on the property.
 If the seller is in the house, that is likely not going to happen.
 Often buyers will ask questions of the sellers, ie why are they moving and what is the time frame?
 This may help a buyer see the seller is in a hurry to sell and may drive the buyer to make a lower offer on the property knowing the seller is very motivated!

 15. Clean the yard, pool and patio areas